 The WELL Building Standard is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being, through air, water, nourishment, light, fitness, comfort, and mind.
 Fitwel, created by the U.S. Center for Disease Control and Prevention (CDC) is a related standard designed for commercial interiors and multi-tenant and single-tenant buildings.
 Fitwel has twelve sections: location, building access, outdoor spaces, entrances and ground floor, stairwells, indoor environment, workspaces, shared spaces, water supply, cafeterias and prepared food retail, vending machines and snack bars, and emergency procedures.

 Require use of a green building standard or certification or code or city-determined list of sustainability features for some but not all city buildings; third-party verification not necessary.
 Note solar orientation requirements.
-Report under best practice action 1.5 new/existing city buildings with green features that were NOT built under a green building policy; report school buildings under 3.2, park buildings under 18.7, and private buildings under 2.4
+Report under BPA 1.5 new/existing city buildings with green features that were NOT built under a green building policy; report school buildings under 3.2, park buildings under 18.7, and private buildings under 2.4; report construction recycling/reuse under 22.8.

 Require either all buildings to use a green building framework, or that some buildings be certified/rated under a green building framework.